zillou/elixirschool/_posts/2018-08-01-umbrellas-just-when-it-rains.md

 Applications are like Libraries but contain a supervision tree.
 If you open the `mix.exs` file for a project and see that the `application/0` function defines a `:mod` entry point: you're working with an Application.
-This is a dependency that has and maintains state and additional processes.
+This is a dependency that has, and maintains, state in addition to processes.
-These aren't simply modules with simple functions.
+An Application isn't simply a module with simple functions.

 Lastly we have Umbrellas applications which are little more than syntactic sugar for managing a collection of Libraries and Applications as a single project.
 Why we might use Umbrellas is what we'll explore here today.

 ## Getting to know Umbrella Applications

-...

-If you haven't already, take a peek at the [Umbrella]() lesson which provides a great overview of Umbrella applications.
+If you haven't already, take a peek at the [Umbrella](/en/lessons/advanced/umbrella-projects/) lesson which provides a great overview of Umbrella applications.

 ## Separating concerns

-In my humble opinion one of the great strengths to Umbrellas is the forced separation of concerns and decoupling of code.
+In my humble opinion one of the great strengths of Umbrellas is the forced separation of concerns and decoupling of code.
 We have to be explicit with our individual application's configuration and this includes dependencies on other peer applications.
 If our presentation layer doesn't have the internal data application as a dependency there's no chance those two components will become coupled.